KeshanWijesinghe/TourismManagementSystem/README.md

     ```

 > [!NOTE]
-> This pages are not responsive for every devices.
+> These pages are not responsive for every devices.